SamTech37/jokehub/README.md

 You can browse jokes without logging in.
 Once you've logged in with Google , you can post and rate jokes.
 The authentication is used to identify users in order to prevent duplicated rates and other issues.
-Posting and rating is anonymous and we won't collect any of your personal information.
+Posting and rating is anonymous.

 ## Have Fun!